 An attorney skilled and knowledgeable in DWLS may be able to secure a restricted driver's license on your behalf or help lift the suspension entirely.
 Contact me, attorney Alan E. Jones, for a free, confidential consultation about how I may be able to help you clear up a DWLS.

 Experienced Traffic Defense Attorney

-I have focused the bulk of my 20-year legal practice as a criminal defense attorney with a concentration on traffic law.
-I have served as Chair of the Traffic Section Council of the Illinois State Bar Association, which has helped me learn the nuances of traffic law, in particular issues of license suspension and revocation, and how to help you.
+I have focused the bulk of my 25-year legal practice as a criminal defense attorney with a concentration on traffic law.
+I have served as chair of the Traffic Section Council of the Illinois State Bar Association, which has helped me learn the nuances of traffic law, in particular issues of license suspension and revocation, and how to help you.